springdo/cc-ci-cd/docker/arachni-jenkins-slave/README.md

 Provides a docker image of the arachni security tool with an additional reporter for generating xunit reports.
 These can be parsed into test results for failing builds using JUnit parser in Bamboo and Jenkins.

 ## Build
-`docker build -t arachni-build-pod .`
+`docker build -t arachni-jenkins-slave .`

 ## RUN
-For local running and experimentation run `docker run -i -t --rm --name spider-guy arachni-build-pod /bin/bash` and have a play once inside the container
+For local running and experimentation run `docker run -i -t --rm --name spider-guy arachni-jenkins-slave /bin/bash` and have a play once inside the container

 ## Jenkins running & reporting
 ```